 John H. Wagner

-John ("Jack") H. Wagner was born January 31, 1893 in Brunnental, Russia, the son of George Wagner.
+John ("Jack") H. Wagner was born on January 31, 1893, in Brunnental, Russia, the son of George Wagner.

 Jack Wagner was a boxer and promoter.
-Wagner won both the northwest lightweight and welterweight championships as an amateur in 1912 and later as one of Portland's leading professionals.
+Wagner won the northwest lightweight and welterweight championships as an amateur in 1912 and later as one of Portland's leading professionals.
 According to The Oregonian newspaper, he was considered "a standout boxer in the day when the mitt game flourished here."
 In an August 1917 article, The Oregonian also described Wagner as a "two-fisted lightweight meteor who has won his last 12 bouts."

 Wagner hung up his gloves and retired from boxing around 1920.

-Wagner also managed Benny Pelz, Eddie Robinson and other professional fighters.
+Wagner also managed Benny Pelz, Eddie Robinson, and other professional fighters.

 Jack Wagner was a boxer and promoter.
-Wagner won both the northwest lightweight and welterweight championships as an amateur in 1912 and later as one of Portland's leading professionals.
+Wagner won the northwest lightweight and welterweight championships as an amateur in 1912 and later as one of Portland's leading professionals.
 According to The Oregonian newspaper, he was considered "a standout boxer in the day when the mitt game flourished here."
 In an August 1917 article, The Oregonian also described Wagner as a "two-fisted lightweight meteor who has won his last 12 bouts."

 Wagner hung up his gloves and retired from boxing around 1920.

-Wagner also managed Benny Pelz, Eddie Robinson and other professional fighters.
+Wagner also managed Benny Pelz, Eddie Robinson, and other professional fighters.

 Sources